Bilinear Pairings in Python, Solidity, and the EVM

 EIP 197 Specification

-The py_ecc library is actually maintained by the Ethereum Foundation, and as you can guess, it is what powers the precompile at address 0x8 in the PyEVM implementation.
+The py_ecc library is actually maintained by the Ethereum Foundation, and it is what powers the precompile at address 0x8 in the PyEVM implementation.

-The Ethereum Precompile defined in EIP 197 works on points in G1 and G2, and implicitly works on points in G12.
+The Ethereum precompile defined in EIP-197 works on points in G1 and G2, and implicitly works on points in $G_T$.

 The specification of this precompile will seem a little weird at first.
 It takes in a list of G1 and G2 points laid out as follows: